monitoringartist/zabbix-docker-monitoring/README.md

 If you like or use this project, please provide feedback to author - Star it ★.

-This is beta version.
-Project is developed with Zabbix 2.4 and Docker 1.3/1.5.
-It should works also with another Zabbix/Docker versions.
+Monitoring of Docker container by using Zabbix.
+Available: CPU, mem, blkio container metrics and some containers config details e.g. IP, name, ...
+Zabbix Docker module has native support for Docker containers (Systemd included) and should support just about a few other container (e.g. LXC) type out of the box.
-Please feel free to test and provide feedback.
-Systemd and LXC execution driver is also supported.
+Please feel free to test and provide feedback/open issue.
+Module is mainly focused on performance, see section *Module vs. UserParameter script*.

 Build
 =====